 Students also choose two electives in art history and complete a four-course concentration in ceramics, graphic design, illustration, interactive media arts, painting or photography.

-Majors participate in a comprehensive portfolio review during the spring semester of their first year and are required to participate in the senior exhibition during the spring semester of their final year.
+Majors participate in a comprehensive portfolio review during the spring semesters of their first year and junior year, and are required to participate in the senior exhibition during the spring semester of their final year.

 Students who qualify may choose to produce a senior honors thesis in the gallery.
 Students enrolled in ART445: Senior Honors Thesis must also participate in the regular senior exhibition held in the gallery.